 We believe that the church age will end with the following sequence of events, which could begin at any moment:

-- The Rapture: When Christ will come and instantaneously gather all Christians to Himself.
+The Rapture: Christ will appear and instantaneously gather all Christians to Himself.

-- The Tribulation: A seven-year period under the domination of the Antichrist and characterized by divine judgments.
+The Tribulation: This seven-year period under the domination of the Antichrist is characterized by divine judgments.

 The Return of Christ: Christ will personally and visibly return, with His church, to Earth to defeat the forces of the Antichrist and bind Satan.